 Comic Books Written, Designed, and Published by Youths

 The Comic Book Project is a world-renowned literacy initiative that engages young people in the process of planning, writing, designing, and publishing original comic books.
-For over 15 years, CBP has engaged learners in a creative process leading to academic achievement, social awareness, and community development.
-By engaging youths in the creative process of brainstorming, sketching, plotting, designing, and publishing original comic books, CBP enables students to become active learners and content creators, rather than mere information receivers.
+For over 16 years, CBP has engaged more than 200,000 learners in a creative process leading to academic achievement, social awareness, and community development.
+By engaging youths in brainstorming, sketching, plotting, designing, and publishing original comic books, CBP encourages students to become active learners and content creators, rather than mere information receivers.